CristinaZambon/CristinaZambon/README.md

 - 😋 Ciao, I’m @CristinaZambon and I'm a newbie here
-- 👀 I’m interested in OOP and Java
+- 👀 I’m interested in OOP
 - 📝 I'm still moving all my projects here
 - 📫 How to reach me cristina.zambon2@libero.it